 In this second edition of Centre Spotlight, we’re visiting HIE at Western Sydney University for a look at some incredible facilities and a team of experts drawn from around the world to build insights into our changing environments—from genes to whole ecosystems.

 Established in 2010, HIE was the first of Western Sydney University’s dedicated research institutes, designed to foster a model where excellence in science is achieved by targeted investment in ground-breaking research, with world-class experimental and academic facilities.
-Indeed, many of you may have visited our colleagues at HIE over the years through collaborations with TERN or use of our research infrastructure.
+Indeed, many of you may have visited our colleagues at HIE over the years through collaborations with TERN or use of our land observatory research infrastructure.

 Based on HIE’s tremendous performance and growth in that short time, the model has proven itself with exceptional ratings in all Excellence in Research Australia (ERA) rounds, especially the most recently-released ERA4 in early 2019 where HIE achieved eight 5-Star Ratings in: